msheffer2/Hierarchical-Bayes-Choice-Study/README.md

 Another extension of the power of the model to predict any combination of products is to simulate possible future market scenarios.
-In the class from which the data originally come, there were two additional scenarios that were to be predictived as if they represented possible scenarios of interest to the client.
-This is actually quite common and choice studies offer the oppportunity to conduct "what-if" scenarios to assess posssible future outcomes.
-In the first scenario, the client was intersting in what they thought was a reasonable market scenario with only 3 players in the "large" tablet market.
+In the class from which the data originally come, there were two additional scenarios that were to be predicted as if they represented possible scenarios of interest to the client.
+This is actually quite common and choice studies offer the opportunity to conduct "what-if" scenarios to assess possible future outcomes.
+In the first scenario, the client was interesting in what they thought was a reasonable market scenario with only 3 players in the "large" tablet market.

 The "client" was to be Brand A and the product configurations in the